MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/complications.md

 ---
-title: "Complications"
+title: "watchOS Complications in Xamarin"
-description: "watchOS allows developers to write custom complications for watch faces" ms.prod: xamarin ms.assetid: 7ACD9A2B-CF69-46EA-B0C8-10E7D81216E8 ms.technology: xamarin-ios
+description: "This document describes how to work with watchOS complications in Xamarin.
+It discusses how to add a complication, writing a complication, templates, and provides sample code." ms.prod: xamarin ms.assetid: 7ACD9A2B-CF69-46EA-B0C8-10E7D81216E8 ms.technology: xamarin-ios